ttobaegi/Tensorflow-developers-certificate/course3-assignments.md

 (None, 120, 128)
 (None, 116, 124)
 (None, 116, 128)

-8.
-Question 8
-- What’s the best way to avoid overfitting in NLP datasets?
+- the best way to avoid overfitting in NLP datasets?
 Use LSTMs
 Use GRUs
 Use Conv1D
 None of the above

+Remember that with text, you'll probably get a bit more overfitting than you would have done with images.
+Not least because you'll almost always have out of vocabulary words in the validation data set.
+That is words in the validation dataset that weren't present in the training, naturally leading to overfitting.
+These words can't be classified and, of course, you're going to have these overfitting issues, but see what you can do to avoid them.

 </br>
 </br>